rednafi/digressions/_posts/python/2020-05-13-python-decorators.md

 ### Exception Logger

 Just like the `timer` decorator, we can define a logger decorator that will log the state of a callable.
-For this demonstration, I'll be defining a exception logger that will show additional information like timestamp, argument names when an exception occurs in the decorated callable.
+For this demonstration, I'll be defining a exception logger that will show additional information like timestamp, argument names when an exception occurs inside of the decorated callable.

 ```python